linux-cultist/venv-selector.nvim/README.md

 		-- different results when searching depending on what file you are looking at.
 		-- path = "/home/username/your_venvs",

-		-- search (default: true) - Search your computer for virtual environments outside of Poetry and Pipenv.
+		-- search (default: true).
+Search your computer for virtual environments outside of Poetry and Pipenv.
 		-- Used in combination with parents setting to decide how it searches.
 		-- You can set this to false to speed up the plugin if your virtual envs are in your workspace, or in Poetry -- or Pipenv locations.
 No need to search if you know where they will be. search = true,

-		-- dap_enabled (default: false) Configure Debugger to use virtualvenv to run debugger.
+		-- dap_enabled (default: false).
+When true, uses the selected virtual environment with the debugger.
 		-- require nvim-dap-python from https://github.com/mfussenegger/nvim-dap-python
 		-- require debugpy from https://github.com/microsoft/debugpy
 		-- require nvim-dap from https://github.com/mfussenegger/nvim-dap